vishal-kapoor/layer2/README.md

-Description:This is Sample Layer2 packet handling for my own understanding of the networking protocol
+This is Sample Layer2 packet handling code for my own understanding of the networking protocols
-Author:     Vishal Kapoor